tartiflette/tartiflette-asgi/README.md

 ### What is the role of Starlette?

-`tartiflette-starlette` uses Starlette as an **ASGI toolkit**.
-More specifically, it uses its request and response classes.
+`tartiflette-starlette` uses Starlette as a lightweight ASGI toolkit: internally, it uses Starlette's request and response classes.

+Luckily, this does not require your applications to use Starlette at all.

-This is **fully transparent** from a user perspective.
-If you're [submounting your GraphQL app](#submounting-on-another-asgi-app), your web framework you use doesn't need to be built on top of Starlette — it just needs to speak ASGI.
+For example, if you're [submounting your GraphQL app](#submounting-on-another-asgi-app) on an app built with an async web framework, the framework doesn't need to use Starlette — it just needs to speak ASGI.

 ### What is ASGI?